 - Keloids are less likely to form on the face.

 For you, microneedling on the face only, may be safe as your dermatologist recommended.
 A test area could be done first, and then watch how it heals carefully for 3 months, before proceeding.
 Microneedling may be somewhat effective for shallow scars.
 In my opinion, if you have deeper scars, don’t waste your money on that and find a dermatologist near you who specializes in working with acne scars and lasers.

 Preventing keloid formation:

-- Avoid injury and control acne well in those areas listed above which are high risk like the shoulders, chest, and upper back.
+- Avoid injury and control acne (here are some acne products I recommend) well in those areas listed above which are high risk like the shoulders, chest, and upper back.